bhauman/figwheel-main/docs/getting_help.md

 bites than you would take when learning other languages like JavaScript and Ruby.

-There are a couple of common pitfals that happen to folks when they come to ClojureScript.
+There are a couple of common pitfalls that happen to folks when they try to learn ClojureScript.

 ### Trying to learn to much